vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

  - Check `ct assets`
  - Check `healthcheck -a`
  - Command `ct reconfigure` can be used to regenerate LXC configuration
+ - Command `ct recover kill` can be used to kill unresponsive container processes
  - Command `ct recover cleanup` can be used to cleanup after a container crashed
  - Command `ct recover state` can be used to re-check container status